HubrechtBioinformatics/HubrechtBioinformatics.github.io/Paper.access.and.Quick.search.md

 -  For most Elsevier journals you need to go to the **ScienceDirect** site.
 -  Disable `HTTPS everywhere` on nature.com

+### Alternatives

+- There is an experimental [browser plugin from UU](https://www.uu.nl/universiteitsbibliotheek/literatuur-zoeken/online-toegang/uu-easy-access-browserextensie-experiment).
 -  Alternatively you might find the paper on [http://sci-hub.cc/](http://sci-hub.cc/).
 Read more at [Wikipedia](https://en.wikipedia.org/wiki/Sci-Hub).

 <br><br><br><br><br><br>

 -----------------------------------